YoshiEnthusiast/AsepriteScripts/README.md

 # Sprite map maker
-Aseprite script that allows you to create sprite maps by connecting frames in your animation or duplicating the current frame.

-I wish I had known that this feature already existed
+Aseprite script that allows you to create sprite maps by connecting frames in your animation(I wish I had known that this feature already existed) or duplicating the current frame.

 ![Screenshot](SpriteMapMaker/Screenshot.png)

+# Amogusinator